Currently Available Jobs

 Intelligent conversational agents are all around us, from Siri, to Alexa, and many more.
 In the Articulab, we study human behavior using computational linguistics and machine learning, to build virtual agents that can respond to people in increasingly more natural, social ways.
 What if you could have a virtual agent as a teacher?
 How would you want it to respond to the anxieties and social dynamics inherent in learning?
 In the Rapport-Aware Peer Tutor (RAPT) project, we study how the interpersonal closeness, or rapport, between people improves their learning, using computational tools to detect the verbal and nonverbal behaviors that contribute to that rapport, in order to build a socially-responsive virtual tutor.

 This fall, we’re looking for students with backgrounds in computer science, natural language processing, machine learning, psychology, or HCI to help us build and improve the design of a rapport-building virtual agent, as part of an intelligent tutoring system.
-If you’re interested in applying for a research internship at the Articulab working on the RAPT project this summer, please contact the project lead, Michael Madaio (email@example.com) with your resume and a cover letter expressing your interest in the position.
+If you’re interested in applying for this research internship, please apply via the application form.

 Validation of the Thin-Slicing Method for Sequential Social Signal Annotation.